lesleyrs/Client3/docs/README.md

 - replaced labelled break/continue with goto
 - removed explicit null checks with with var and !var
 - prefixed function names with the struct they take as first arg
-- signed integer underflow/overflow is undefined (-fwrapv doesn't exist for cl/tcc, but there's no known issue) loopcycle should be ok
+- signed integer underflow/overflow is undefined (-fwrapv doesn't exist for cl/tcc, so there is UB but doesn't seem to cause issues)

 - msvc doesn't support VLAs (variable length arrays), use heap allocations
 - all the casts to char* and int in clientstream are just to stop windows warnings